tisho/framer-hints/README.md

+# DEPRECATED!
+This functionality is now built into Framer (http://blog.framerjs.com/posts/improved-sharing.html)

 # Framer Hints

 This small script will highlight interactive elements in your prototype when you hold down `Shift`, or when you tap on an area of your prototype that isn't interactive.